renacin/BramptonTransitAnalysis/README.md

 	+ Maybe A Script That Does Some Data Cleaning, And Maybe Does Some Basic Analysis?
 Maybe Even Makes A BackUp Of The Database, Just Incase?
 	+ What type of analytics do I want to do?
 	+ What type of data am I collecting?
 Does it make sense?
 Are there any errors preventing me from letting this run for a long period of time?
+	+ Identified an issue where the RPI3 Kernel will kill the script.
+I looks like a memory issue.
+I need to profile everything and optimize!